TarangKhanna/LeapArm/README.md

 Requires a more fluent movement which can be solved by using computers with higher processing power, or by running the code on the GPU instead of its CPU, which would give parallel processing power.

-A larger scaled robotic arm
+A larger scaled robotic arm.